PILGRIMAGE TO CUSTER

 Shortly after leaving Busby the road started climbing high into the mountains and it was beautiful and somewhat remote -- not alot of cars coming or going.
 I was mentally exhausted from all the thinking at the re-enactment and the battlefield and when we saw a State Park campground we pulled in and set up tent.
 I didn't realize at the time but we were, godcidently, spending the night in the same place -- the Wolf Mountains -- as where Custer spent his last night on Earth, albeit he at the top of the range and we at the bottom -- and he going 'to' and we coming 'from' the valley of the Little Big Horn.

-After coming down the mountain road we merged with the interstate highway we'd be taking going south through Wyoming until turning east to the Black Hills of Dakota.
+In the morning, after coming down the mountain road we merged with the interstate we'd be taking going south through Wyoming until turning east to the Black Hills of Dakota.
 The first sight we saw was a miles-long train loaded with coal heading north to Canada, no doubt -- even though we have as much, if not more, coal than USA does.
 But this coal's destination wasn't anywhere in America -- it's going to Communist China to fuel their voracious energy needs -- which it can't meet using its own resources of which it has none -- except cheap human labour.
 Readers may recall that upon entering Montana I was disgusted to see miles and miles of bird-killing, mind-numbing windmill monstrocities contaminating the landscape.
 In North America fossil-fuel energy is banned because it emits/exhales Carbon Dioxide which Big Brother has deemed "ungood".
 But in China fossil-fuel energy is NOT banned.
 I've written extensively exposing this evil Orwellian Global Warming conspiracy.
-See DEFENDING CO2-COAL-GAS-OIL & CO2 SCAM PICS SAY THOUSAND WORDS
+See DFENDING CO2-COAL-GAS-OIL & CO2 SCAM PICS SAY THOUSAND WORDS

 Soon after getting onto the interstate we came to an historic marker for the town of Sheridan and pulled over to read it.
 The name "Sheridan" looms large in Custer histiography.
 Below are excerpts from the storyboard and from books I pulled from my shelves.